jmarron7/go-mailing-list-microservice/README.md

 ## Description

 This mailing list microservice is a simple service that performs basic CRUD operations.
-This was a learning experience to learn more about Go and specifically the differences betwen JSON and gRPC APIs.
+This was a learning experience to learn more about Go and specifically the differences betwen JSON and gRPC APIs using Protcol Buffers.

 ## Setup